noahpaige/lsp-clocks-v2/docs/display-config-system-implementation-plan.md

 }

 /**
- * Clock display configuration (without version metadata) *
+ * Clock display configuration (without version field) *
  * This type is specific to clock layouts with rows of clocks.
  * Other display types will have different configuration structures